- American Physical Society Sites

 The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Secretary-Treasurer shall present a financial report at the annual Business Session of the Division if a quorum is present.

-6. Duties of the Division Councillor(s).
-The Division Councillor(s) shall serve as liaison between the Council of the Society and the Executive Committee of the Division.
-Following each Council meeting, the Division Councillor(s) shall report to the Chair and the Secretary-Treasurer regarding Council actions that affect the status and operations of the Division.
+6. Duties of the Division Councilor.
+The Division Councilor shall serve as liaison between the Council of the Society and the Executive Committee of the Division.
+Following each Council meeting, the Division Councilor shall report to the Chair and the Secretary-Treasurer regarding Council actions that affect the status and operations of the Division.
 Reports shall be made to the entire Executive Committee during their regularly scheduled meetings.

-ARTICLES VII - ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS, AND DIVISION COUNCILLOR(S)
+ARTICLES VII - ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS, AND DIVISION COUNCILOR

 1. Qualifications.
-Officers, Division Councillor(s), and Members-at-Large of the Executive Committee must be current members of the Division.
+Officers, Division Councilor, and Members-at-Large of the Executive Committee must be current members of the Division.

 2. Ballot.
-The Vice-Chair, Secretary-Treasurer, Division Councillor(s), and Members-at- Large of the Executive Committee shall be elected by ballots cast electronically or by mail as hereinafter provided.
+The Vice-Chair, Secretary-Treasurer, Division Councilor, and Membersat- Large of the Executive Committee shall be elected by ballots cast electronically or by mail as hereinafter provided.

 Not later than 15 July of each year, the Executive Committee shall set a date, hereinafter called the Election Date, by which time the election results will be published.
 The Election Date should be no later than November 15.
 Once the Election Date is set, and not less than three months before the Election Date, the Secretary-Treasurer shall poll the Division membership by mail and/or electronic ballot, stating a closing date not later than 15 days before the Election Date.
 Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designate.
 Election shall be decided by a plurality of those voting.
 If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in the case of a tie among the other Executive Committee members.
-The Secretary-Treasurer shall communicate the results of the election to the Chair not later than the Election Date and shall publish the results in a manner designated for official announcements.
+The SecretaryTreasurer shall communicate the results of the election to the Chair, the CEO, the Speaker of the Council and the President not more than 20 days after the end of an election, and shall publish the results in a manner designated for official announcements.

-The term of office of a Division Councillor shall begin at the beginning of the calendar year following his or her election.
-Division Councillors shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.
+The term of office of the Division Councilor shall begin at the beginning of the calendar year following his or her election.
+The Division Councilor shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.

 Vacancies in any other elected office shall be filled (or left unfilled) by the Executive Committee until such time as the vacancy can be filled by regular election procedures.